AI-DSCHubAUB/AIcademy/README.md

 # AIcademy
-Course material for AIcademy 2023 (Sept.
-29-30)
+Course material for the 1st Cohort of AIcademy (Sept.
+29-30, 2023)

 AIcademy is an event for High School students to discover and learn about Artificial Intelligence at the American Univeristy of Beirut.